pieter2501/NetworkNarcotic/README.md

 The way clusters and connections are cabled depends on the variables **clustermode** and **connectionmode**.
 They're similar but cannot be used interchangeably.
 If no clustermode variable is defined in a cluster, the default value will be used (in this case 'full').
 The same mechanism applies to the connectionmode variable, among others.

 Lastly, it's important to know that every device in a cluster (whether router or switch) receives a linearly assigned ID upon creation.
-Refer to the example network up above to see the ID's written on the devices.
+Refer to the example network up above to see the ID's as the device name suffix.
 A cluster with 5 devices has ID's 1 to 5.
 ID's are unique within a cluster and are used by the **connectionmode** variable to:

 * decide which device to select,
 * or to break ties when devices get selected in some other way.